 - Salt - just a pinch and it makes all the difference to the flavour of the oats!

-- Milk - I use regular milk but if you need to you can use coconut, almond or any other plant based milk that you drink.
+- Milk - I use regular cows milk but if you need to you can use coconut, almond or any other plant based milk that you drink.

 - Greek yoghurt - I use unsweetened Greek yoghurt as it's most often what we have.
 It also adds extra protein and no sugar so it's a healthier alternative and makes the oats super thick and creamy.